MorbetMacErp/invoicePrinter/README.md

 # Invoice Printer

-## Wrapper for mpdf.
+## Wrapper for mpdf

 Invoice printer for mPdf uses composer dependency manager for PHP by necesity, as mpdf only supports install via composer.

 Once you've cloned the Git Repo, use CLI in the invoicePrinter root folder and follow the instructions to install composer here: https://getcomposer.org/download/

 Then run the following command in the invoicePrinter root folder.

 ```cli
 php composer.phar install
 ```

 To now make use of invoicePrinter see the following example usage and/or the ./Docs/api/index.html

 ## Example usage

 ```php
 <?php
     /**